oxinabox/Kaldi-Notes/tidigits/train.md

 Then redo the GMM-based acoustic model.
 This is done with  `/kaldi-trunk/src/gmmbin/gmm-est`, but using very different arguments.
 Again call that with the `--help` option for more info.

+###Merge GMMs
+All the different GMMs from the partioned training dataset are then merged, using `gmm-acc-sum` to produce a model (a `.mdl` file).
+The model can be examined using `/kaldi-trunk/src/gmmbin/gmm-info` to get some very basic information about the number of Gaussians etc.

 Finally, increase the number of Gaussians (capped by `max_iter_inc`), so that by the time all the iterations (`num_iters`) are all complete, it will approach the target total number of gaussians (`totgauss`) -- assuming `max_iter_inc` did not block it.